Tomkata/SimpleCache.NET/README.md

 # 🧠 SimpleCache.NET

-A lightweight, thread-safe in-memory cache library for .NET 8.
-Perfect for learning, experimenting, or integrating simple caching into your ASP.NET or console projects.
+An educational .NET 8 in-memory caching library built for learning and experimentation.

 ---